DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 Here’s an honest look at both sides.

-What Snowflake Actually Offers
+What Snowflake actually offers

 Snowflake’s value proposition is built around three things:

-Elastic compute: You pay for what you use, and queries scale automatically.
+Elastic compute: you pay for what you use, and queries scale automatically.
 You don’t manage servers.

-Separation of storage and compute: Multiple teams can query the same data with independent compute clusters.
+Separation of storage and compute: multiple teams can query the same data with independent compute clusters.
 No contention.

-Managed everything: No infrastructure to maintain.
+Managed everything: no infrastructure to maintain.
 Updates happen automatically.
 SLAs are someone else’s problem.

 For organizations with large data volumes, multiple concurrent users, and strict uptime requirements, these are meaningful advantages.

-What DuckDB + Parquet Offers
+What DuckDB + Parquet actually offers

 Together, they form a stack that looks like this: